jotd666/elevator_action/README.md

 Note:

-For ECS version you'll need 1.5MB of total memory.
-I could not make it run with 1MB only.
-AGA version runs on vanilla A1200.
-OCS version can run on 1MB only ECS, you'll need only 512k fast memory, but no music and reduced sfx.
+OCS version runs on any OCS amiga with 512k expansion: less sfx, no music ECS version runs on any 1MB chip amiga: full sfx & music AGA version runs on vanilla A1200: full sfx & music, arcade exact colors

 Credits: